HagayHaut/algo-db/README.md

 ![logo](/assets/images/logo.png)

 Store your solutions, notes, and resources.
 Find how others solve the same challenges.
-Visit the live site [here](http://algo-db.hagayhaut.com/).
+Visit the live site <del>[here](http://algo-db.hagayhaut.com/)</del>.
+(Heroku free tier is no more 😥)

 ## As User

-To use the application, sign-up with a new account or login to an existing accout.
+To use the application, sign-up with a new account or login to an existing account.
 This app is secured by Ruby on Rails and BCrypt password salting and hashing.

 ## Run Locally

 Fork and clone this repo and open with code editor.
-This app runs on Rails version `7.0.3` and React Router version `6.x`.
+You must have the following installed:
+- Ruby `^2.7.4`
+- Rails `^7.0.3`
+- Node `^16.14.0`
+- React `^18.2.0`

 To install rails dependencies, run